Guy-Kaplan/JS-Collection-Examples/README.md

 4. Two memory games
 5. Marvel quiz

-All Marvel names, characters, images and movie names are copyrights of Marvel Entertainment, LLC &copy;
+All Marvel names, characters, images and movie names are copyrights of Marvel Entertainment, LLC &copy;<br>
+All Rights Reserved.<br>

 The rest of the code is GPL v3.0.